deeplearning4j/deeplearning4j/eigenvector.md

 But if I throw in a classroom of psychotic kindergartners as well as a few CIA spies that have been carefully selected for appearing average in every way, then the combined group’s height measurements will have a lot of variance.
 Variance is the spread, or the amount of difference that data expresses.

+*Standard deviation*, a term related to variance that you're probably familiar with, is "the average distance from the mean of the data set to a point."
+As variance increases, standard deviation tends to increase.

 Let's assume you plotted the age (x axis) and height (y axis) of those indivuals and came up with an oblong scatterplot:

 ![Alt text](../img/scatterplot.png)